filnow/tinymodels/README.md

 The models are implemented from the papers with pretrained weights

-tinymodels is just for learning how models actually works
+tinymodels is just for learning how models actually work

 # Architectures